Anduin2017/AnduinOS-Docs/Install/Enable-SSH-And-Firewall.md

 # Enable SSH and Firewall

+By default, SSH is disabled on AnduinOS.
+This is because not all users need to use SSH, and enabling it by default can be a security risk.
+However, if you are building a server or need to access your system remotely, you may want to enable SSH.
+In this guide, we will show you how to enable SSH and the firewall on AnduinOS.

 ## Enable SSH

 SSH is a secure protocol used to connect to remote servers.
 It is a good practice to enable SSH on your server to allow remote access.
 To enable SSH, follow the steps below: